Tom Clancy's Op-Center: National Crisis Management Center (Op-Center)

 Although familiarly called "Op-Center", the actual name of the largely autonomous agency is the "National Crisis Management Center".
 The charter of the NCMC, or Op-Center, is unlike any other in the history of the United States.
 They handle both domestic and international crises.
-Director Paul Hood reports to the President himself, and what had started as "an information clearinghouse with SWAT capabilities" now has the singular capacity to monitor, initiate, and manage operations worldwide.
+Director Paul Hood reports to the President, and what had started as "an information clearinghouse with SWAT capabilities" now has the singular capacity to monitor, initiate, and manage operations worldwide.
 The organization had its own paramilitary response team, called the Striker team, named by an Op-Center member who was a soccer fan, composed of members of the U.S. military special operations community.
-The series also mentioned similar organizations from England, whose response team was called Bengal, and Russia, with a team called Hammer.
-It is headquartered in a nondescript, two-story building located near the Naval Reserve flight line at Andrews Air Force Base that used to be a ready room, a staging area for crack flight crews.
+The series also mentioned organizations from England, whose response team was called Bengal, and Russia, with a team called Hammer.
+It is headquartered in an undistinguished, two-story building located near the Naval Reserve flight line at Andrews Air Force Base that used to be a ready room, a staging area for crack flight crews.
 In the event of a nuclear attack, it would have been their job to evacuate key officials from Washington, D.C.

 According to the 2014 reboot franchise, the NCMC was eventually disbanded after the Secretary of Defense and the Director of National Intelligence managed to convince the President of the United States to shut the organization down due to the effectiveness of the US Intelligence Community and Special Forces in the War on Terror (much to the disgust of Paul Hood and Mike Rogers).
 Years later however, terrorists blow up several NFL stadiums across the country and leave thousands dead or mutilated.
 It is determined in the resulting investigation that the inability of government agencies to prevent the attacks was due to a lack of information, as well as the inability to put the pieces together in time.
 In response, the President executes an emergency order that reboots Op-Center for the 21st Century.
-Retired Admiral Chase Williams is eventually named the new director and Op-Center's new headquarters is located in the basement of the National Geospatial Intelligence Agency; as its response team, Op-Center utilizes soldiers from the Joint Special Operations Command for overseas missions and a SWAT team from the FBI's Critical Incident Response Group in order to respond to domestic emergencies.
+Retired Admiral Chase Williams is eventually named the new director and Op-Center's new headquarters is located in the basement of the National Geospatial-Intelligence Agency; as its response team, Op-Center utilizes soldiers from the Joint Special Operations Command for overseas missions and a SWAT team from the FBI's Critical Incident Response Group in order to respond to domestic emergencies.

 Net Force

 The third Op-Center novel, Games of State, briefly alludes to the concept of a "Net Force".
-This concept was later expanded into its own Net Force series, created by the same men as Op-Center but written by Steve Perry (and later cowritten with Larry Segriff).
+This concept was later expanded into its own Net Force series, created by the same men as Op-Center, but written by Steve Perry (and later cowritten with Larry Segriff).
 No direct connection has yet been drawn between the two series, however.